jpoehls/zduck.com/_posts/2013/2013-07-25-tableau-via-powershell-part-1-opening-workbooks.md

 I mentioned that TWB files are just XML files and that TWBX files are ZIP files that contain a TWB.
 This means we need different logic for opening a TWB vs a TWBX.
 Let's write a simple little PowerShell function to fix that.
 We'll call this function Get-TableauWorkbookXml and it will take a file path and return the workbook's XML.
 It will abstract away the different ahandling of TWB and TWBX files for us.

+> If you find this helpful then check out [TableauKit]({{site.url}}/2013/tableaukit-powershell-module-for-tableau/);
+> a full on PowerShell module for working with Tableau files.
+It contains a new and improved
+> version of the function below and much more.

 <pre data-language="powershell">
 function Get-TableauWorkbookXml {
 &lt;#